-Anyone with a mobile phone can purchase tickets via their phone on the app Île-de-France Mobilités.
+Anyone with a mobile phone can purchase tickets OR upload more tickets on their Navigo Easy card via their phone on the app Île-de-France Mobilités.
 A phone can only handle one person's tickets SO this option will not work for kids traveling with their parents.